solita/solita.github.com/_posts/2024-01-29-the-things-i-like-about-cljs-and-re-frame.md

 ## Introduction

 For the past 6 years or so the bulk of my front end development has been done using [ClojureScript](https://clojurescript.org/) and [Re-Frame](https://github.com/day8/re-frame).
-Before that, I spent a few years working on a project that used "bare bones" [Reagent](https://github.com/reagent-project/reagent). ...and before that it was mostly JQuery, Knockout, etc. and some other stuff that I'm not particularly proud of.
+Before that, I spent a few years working on a project that used "bare bones" [Reagent](https://github.com/reagent-project/reagent).
+Before that it was mostly JQuery, Knockout, etc. and some other stuff that I'm not particularly proud of.

 In the early days, I've had 3 major gripes working with the front end that could be summed up to:
 1. Complex frameworks, with tons of new concepts, bizarre work flows etc.